Faculty development

 Faculty Development Meetings

 The DFMPHS conducts regular faculty development sessions following our faculty meetings.
-Information about School, University, and regional professional development events is disseminated to all faculty.
+Information about School, University, and professional development events is disseminated to all faculty.

 Mentoring of Faculty